 The report assessed the renewable energy record of China’s 15 largest independent cloud storage and data center companies, which comprise 70 percent of the country’s cloud storage and more than 85 percent of independent data centers.

-- The Chindata Group, specialized in the management of data storage centers, reached the top of the renewable energy ranking with a score of 80 out of 100 possible.
+- The Chindata Group, which specialized in the management of data storage centers, reached the top of the renewable energy ranking with a score of 80 out of 100 possible.

 - E-commerce and technology giant Alibaba Group came in second with 60.